sagarkbhatt/College_Portal/README.md

 ->How to use

--Update database connection details in connection.php file.
--You can locate database(sql file) from database folder
+-Update database connection details in connection.php file & You can locate database(sql file) in database folder